 - To continue to the Campaign overview screen, select Continue.

-- Enter the Campaign name and Description, then select Save to go to the campaign builder.
+- Enter the Campaign name, Description, and Tags, then select Save to go to the campaign builder.

 The blocks on the campaign screen guide you through building your campaign, but you can complete them in any order.

 This article mainly covers how to add campaign content, test, and launch your background update campaign.
-To learn how create your target audience and schedule a standard campaign, see the following:
+To learn how create your target audience and schedule a the campaign, see the following:

 API-triggered campaigns don’t require a target audience or schedule, since they’re triggered by an external system.